jonahpowley/dvsg/README.md

 ## Citation

-If you use this code in your research, please cite Powley et al. (submitted.).
+If you use this code in your research, please cite Powley et al. (2026).